 After salting it for two days, rinse the cured fish fillets under cold water.
 Pat them very dry with a clean dishtowel or paper towels.

 When it is dry and stiff, transfer the bacalao to containers and cover tightly, or wrap it in foil or butcher's paper.
-Store it in the refrigerator for up to 3 months or in the freezer for up to a year.
+Store it in the refrigerator for up to three months or in the freezer for up to a year.

-To Use Bacalao
+How to Use Bacalao

 Bacalao needs to be soaked in water for 24 hours before you cook with it.
 During that time, change the water at least twice.
 This rehydrates the fish and removes some of the salt, so it's ready for cooking.